- Original research

-Action and outcome of the assessment of patients for emergency admission
+In table 2 the action and outcome after the assessment of the request for an emergency admission is shown.

 While the nurses almost never rejected an admission, the physicians did this in 7% of the requests.
 The nurses admitted a smaller fraction of patients than the physicians (68 versus 74%) to own hospital and redirected 8% of the patients to another hospital, significantly more than the physicians with only 1%. (p < 0.0001).
 When controlling the addresses of the patients, the nurses referred significantly more patients to the correct hospital than the doctors (78% vs. 70% p: 0.03).

 Among the referrals rejected or redirected to a non-urgent out-patient clinic by the physician, 24% of these patients were admitted within the next 48 hours.